Latimer and Ley Hill Parish Council is funded by levying a ‘precept’ collected from with the council tax paid by the residents of the Parish.

 How we work

-We are responsible to parishioners for a variety of services including street lighting, the management of open spaces including Tylers Hill Burial Ground, working in partnership with Bucks County Council on public rights of way etc. The Parish Council is responsible for maintaining, or informing District and County Councils to maintain and amend council property (bus shelters, drainage etc).
-Most importantly we are a contact point for district and county public services.
-We can also answer your questions regarding planning applications and County Council driven road works.
+We are responsible to parishioners for a variety of services including street lighting, footpaths, the management of open spaces including Tyler’s Hill Burial Ground and working in partnership with Buckinghamshire Council on public rights of way.
+It is also our responsibility to inform Buckinghamshire Council regarding maintenance of council property.
+Most importantly we are a contact point for County services.
+We can also answer your questions regarding planning applications and Council driven road works.

-The Parish Council is consulted by the planning authority, Chiltern District Council about all planning applications affecting Latimer and Ley Hill.
+The Parish Council is consulted by the planning authority, Buckinghamshire Council about all planning applications affecting Latimer and Ley Hill.

 The Parish Council regularly survey the parishioners for suggestions of improvements to the parish, then do their best to carry out as many as possible.
 Information can be found on the latest survey here – Survey.

-The Parish Clerk looks to obtain funding from Chiltern District Council and Buckinghamshire County Council for a variety of resources and activities.
+The Parish Clerk looks to obtain funding from Buckinghamshire Council for a variety of resources and activities.

 The Parish Council owns a beacon, noticeboards, seats, litter bins and a range of other assets around the parish.
 A bench has recently been installed on the common in memory of the late Councillor Sanders.

-A number of open spaces in the village are maintained, cut and planted by the Parish Council, Chiltern District Council and Buckinghamshire County Council.
+A number of open spaces in the village are maintained, cut and planted by the Parish Council, and Buckinghamshire Council.
 A Litter Blitz is organised in Ley Hill and Latimer to keep the villages free of rubbish at least twice a year.

 The Parish Council advertises their agendas, minutes, accounts and activities via the Parish Council noticeboards and parish website.
 There is also an electronic newsletter which residents can sign up to.
 The Parish Council informs residents of its activities and advice in the Ley Hill and Botley News and Views magazine.